-2. Suppose you mix 250 grams of water in one liter of pure milk.
-Then now your total amount of milk will be 1250 grams.
-In this case the calculation of magnitude has followed the rule of simple addition.
+2. Suppose you mix 250 ml of water in one liter of pure milk.
+Then now your total amount of milk will be 1250 ml.
+In this case, the calculation of magnitude has followed the rule of simple addition.

 So, calculate the scalar’s magnitude in this simple way.
 That is, what we do all the time.

 How to Calculate Magnitude of a Vector?

 Vectors will not follow the rules of general algebra.
 To determine the magnitude of a vector quantity, you have to follow the rules of vector algebra.